top of page

 E3 - The Insurance Policy: Personal Concierge

 Had I not just had a cigarette, I'd be straight out the door for one.
 Instead, I get up for the fruit salad and Chantilly cream I stuffed in the fridge earlier.
-But as I push my chair back, it bumps into Cailin, who creeps up behind me.
+But as I push my chair back, it bumps into Cailin, who'd crept up behind me.
 The jolt resurrects a sharp pain.
 Briefly exhibiting itself on my face and then out my lips.

-She gives me a hug, then pulls back to study me.
-'Hun… should Cillian have even let you out of the house this morning?'
+She gives me a big hug, then pulls back to study me.
+'Hun… should Cillian have even let you out the house this morning?'
 Her response both a question and a statement.

 I don't answer her.
 Instead I nod, gesturing for us to head to the kitchen.

-Links hang out around this post but those with an * are affiliate links.
+Links hang out around this post and those with an * are affiliate links.

 Is it on?
 I ask.

-She however only huffs, crosses over to the old coffee vending machine and I make my way over to the mains power switch of the new coffee machine.
-And when the mains power button is pressed, a light came on followed by a clicking sound.
-She looked back at the machine and then me, unimpressed.
+She only huffs, crosses over to the old coffee vending machine and I make my way over to the mains power switch of this new appliance.
+And when pressed, a light came on followed by a clicking sound.
+She looked back at the machine and then me.
+Unimpressed.

 Just can't get the staff these days, can you?
 Shaking my head at her in mock disappointment.